 I suspect that we can put together a patch with tests in a month.
 Adding documentation and iterating on the APIs I would suspect would put it at a month and a half to two months.
-So one quarter would give us enough time to get through everything, including reviews if things go well.
+So one quarter would give us enough time to probably get through everything.

 Q8.
 What are the mid-term and final “exams” to check for success?

-The first check for success would be to successfully transition the existing columnar code over to using this.
+The first check for success would be to successfully transition the existing columnar code over to using this behind the scenes.
 That would be separating out the code that goes from rows to columns when sending the data to python for processing by Pandas UDFs, and also the code that goes from columns to rows for the file formats, caching, and the output of Pandas UDFs.